Birxdk/aws_wordpress_bitnami_https/readme.md

 And replace the existing one on the server, path:
 /opt/bitnami/apps/wordpress/conf

 `X-Forwarded-Proto` is a header from ELB, which is used to get the protocol.
+Do not use any http->https plugins in wordpress as it will cause infinite loops as the ELB will not send the requests to the EC2 instance as https, but only add the mentioned header.

 Restart apache
 `sudo /opt/bitnami/ctlscript.sh restart apache`